appdotnet/api-spec/content/docs/resources/file/index.md

 ## General Parameters

-Requests that return streams of Files respond to [pagination parameters](/docs/basics/pagination).
-Additionally they accept the following query string parameters:
+Where noted, File endpoints respond to the following query string parameters:

 <table>
     <thead>